// Charleston SC Inshore Fishing

-Speckled Trout
+Speckled Trout Fishing in Charleston, SC

 Finicky, fast, and worth every cast — the Lowcountry's most technical inshore target.

-Speckled Trout illustration
+MarshMind Species Speckled Trout

 Speckled trout — spotted seatrout — are the most technically challenging inshore target in Charleston, and the one that keeps serious anglers coming back season after season.
 They demand specific conditions: the right water temperature, the right bait presentation, the right tide stage, and the right piece of bottom.
 Get it all right and you'll have a box of fish.
 Miss one variable and the grass flat that was on fire yesterday goes silent.
 This is the species that separates anglers who use live data from those who don't.